 How to support the development of the CCO

 After ‘the spider in the web’, the second Analogy of the Day was Julia’s description of an overwhelmed communications leader complaining that living up to the huge transfer of roles from tactical expert to business-savvy strategiser felt like being “drafted into the Special Forces”.
 This prompted comments from the audience, who highlighted the need for a supportive framework for the communications executive’s development.

 Hans Koeleman of KPN pointed out that communications executives need to have the right team around them giving the right amount of support to help them carry out their new responsibilities.
-Dr. Edna Ayme-Yahil from International Commission on Missing Persons pointed out that there can be challenges from other members of the executive team who aren’t comfortable with the communications leader taking up a seat at the executive table.
+Dr. Edna Ayme-Yahil pointed out that there can be challenges from other members of the executive team who aren’t comfortable with the communications leader taking up a seat at the executive table.
 Jan Hol of VU University Medical Center, meanwhile, noted that one of the main vulnerabilities of c-suite executives is the expectation of 24/7 availability.
 Rather than risk burn-out, executives must learn to say no to some engagements and learn how to filter out non-critical tasks.